Rosalía Cut Her Own Bangs — & They Actually Look Good

-Any hair expert will tell you that, whatever you do, you should never let boredom trick you into thinking it's a good idea to give yourself bangs.
-Trimming your own bangs is one thing, but starting from scratch is best avoided at all costs.
+Any hair expert will tell you that, whatever you do, you should never let boredom trick you into thinking it's a good idea to give yourself a fringe.
+Cutting your own fringe is one thing, but starting from scratch is best avoided at all costs.
 Then again, there are always extraordinary cases — like Spanish singer Rosalía, who gave herself bangs that actually look... good.

 The Grammy-winning artist took to social media today to debut the freshly-chopped fringe.
 "I just gave myself bangs," she wrote on Twitter in Spanish, followed by haircut emojis that she also used to caption an Instagram video of the cut in all its glory.